apurbapokharel/CSCE-5210/Assignment 1/README.md

 ```

 7. Based on this queue car will always serve the customer at the beginning of this array (behaves as a queue).
-8. The car will either travel to pickup this customer at index 0 or will move towards dropping it off.
+8. The car will either travel to pick up this customer at index 0 or will move towards dropping it off.
 9. Once dropped of the new customer at the beginning of this queue will be served.

-### Important factors for the pickup and dropoff algorith.
+### Important factors for the pickup and dropoff algorithm.

-1. As per Dr. Russel's tutorial 2 (clock tick 3), if two or more customer's share the same pickup points then they need to be picked up together as long as the space is available.
+1. As per Dr. Russel's tutorial 2 (clock tick 3), if two or more customers share the same pickup points then they need to be picked up together as long as the space is available.

-2. The same goes for dropoff, if the currently being served customer shares dropoff with two or more customer (that are already picked up) then they need to be dropped off together.
+2. The same goes for dropoff, if the currently being served customer shares dropoff with two or more customers (that are already picked up) then they need to be dropped off together.